jcalbert/uEagle/README.md

-# uEagle (non-micro)
+# uEagle
-(non-)Micropython Rainforest EAGLE client
+Rainforest EAGLE client

-This branch includes compatibility for non-uPython environments.

 Basic, lightweight client for accessing the local REST API of Rainforest Automation's EAGLE device.

+Based off a micropython module, this uses minimal local resources.

 Example use: